 Calls made locally will be around US .05 – .25 cents and calls made back to the US will be up to US .50 cents a minute.
 The bad news is that anyone calling you from home now has to pay international long distance because your number is no longer local.
 You can switch your phone back to your old number simply by removing the SIM card.
 To get started using a SIM card, you may have to have your mobile phone hardware “unlocked” which means taking it to a local provider or shop and having them enter a code to allow it on their network.
 Some shops do this for free while others charge for the service.

-The secret to long-term vagabonding and staying on the road longer is to save a little money on lots of little things over time — including phone calls.
+The secret to long-term vagabonding travel and staying on the road longer is to save a little money on lots of little things over time — including phone calls.
 Now days we are blessed with lots of options for calling home while traveling; use them to keep the loved ones from worrying too much!